 Check out more info on how to make purchases by reading How to buy books under John Campion on the Home page.)
 Additionally, these four texts and some of Campion’s other books, Where Three Roads Meet, Sippapu the Kiva an Inverted Bat, Ecotropic Works, Pangaea, El Sueño, and Swing Low, are available through various Libraries.)

-OTHER WORK SAMPLES
+READING WORK SAMPLES

 Below are a series of readings (YouTube) from his faculty participation at UC Berkeley in the prestigious Holloway Series.

 You can read a few short selections of his poems below in PDF form.
-Or Look under the Medusa sub tab and check out a complete copy of this book-length poem, the third in his planned series of five.

 The following link contains a poem (Five Flashes of Light) that was published in Ghosting Atoms, UC Berkeely, 2005.
 The volume was concerned with the history and effects of the atomic bomb.